 Tips for Employers to Protect Workers

 - Plan ahead.
-For jobs requiring the use of ladders or work performed at heights, employers must plan projects to ensure the job is done safely.
-This means assessing what tasks, equipment, and safety gear that will be required and using applicable OSHA ladder standards to create training programs, compliance policies, and safely organized worksites.
+Careful planning can keep workers safe on jobs requiring ladders.
+This means assessing what task and equipment will be required and complying with OSHA ladder standards to create training programs, compliance policies, and safely organized worksites.

 - Choose the right ladder.
 Choose high-quality ladders appropriate for your jobs.
 Per OSHA, self-supporting (foldout) and non-self-supporting (leaning) ladders must support at least 4x the intended load; extra heavy-duty metal or plastic ladders must support 3.3x the maximum intended load.
 Because an undersized ladder may tempt workers to stand on the top step, choose a length that allows workers to use at least the top three feet of the ladder for support.